Modules

 [pub type Color

-Think of pub as the front door of your module.
-Everything behind that door is an implementation detail that you are free to change without worrying about breaking other code.
-Only the pub items form your module's contract with the outside world.
+Red Green Blue]pub is the front door of your module.
+Everything behind it is an implementation detail you are free to change without breaking anyone.
+The pub items, and only those, are your module's contract with the world.

 Use / Import

-To bring a module into scope, use the use keyword.
-Once imported, you access its exports with dot syntax.
+To bring a module into scope, reach for the use keyword.
+Once imported, you call its exports through dot syntax.

 LOON